Uniform rational polytopes of foliated threefolds and the global ACC: Introduction

 \section{Introduction}

 We work over the field of complex numbers $\mathbb{C}$.

-Foliations exhibit favorable properties in birational geometry and play a critical role in the minimal model program (Mori's program), particularly in Miyaoka's proof of the abundance conjecture in dimension three \cite{Miy87} (see also \cite[Chapter 9]{Kol+92}).
-In recent years, it has become apparent that many results in classical birational geometry extend to foliations, particularly in low dimension.
-Specifically, the foundations of the minimal model program for foliated surfaces (cf. \cite{McQ08,Bru15}) and foliated threefolds (cf. \cite{CS20,Spi20,CS21,SS22}) have been established.
-Many classical questions from the minimal model program, such as the ascending chain condition (ACC) conjecture for minimal log discrepancies and the ACC conjecture for lc thresholds, are also generalized to foliations \cite{Che21,Che22}.
+Foliations are important and interesting objects in geometry.
+Particularly in the minimal model program (MMP), they play a critical role in Miyaoka's proof of some important cases of the abundance conjecture in dimension three \cite{Miy87} (see also \cite[Chapter 9]{Kol+92}).
+In recent years, progress has been made in the direction of extending the MMP to the setting of foliations, particularly in low dimension.
+To be specific, the foundations of the MMP for foliated surfaces (cf. \cite{McQ08,Bru15}), foliated threefolds (cf. \cite{CS20,Spi20,CS21,SS22}), and algebraically integrable foliations (cf. \cite{ACSS21,CHLX23,CS23a,LMX24b} have been laid.
+Many classical questions from the MMP can be asked in the setting of foliations, such as the ascending chain condition (ACC) conjecture for minimal log discrepancies and the ACC conjecture for lc thresholds \cite{Che22,Che23b}.

 In a recent work \cite{LLM23}, the first two authors and Y. Luo established the rational case of the global ACC for foliated threefolds, i.e., given any lc foliated log Calabi-Yau triple $(X,\Ff,B)$ of dimension $3$ whose coefficients belong to a set $\Ii$ of rational numbers satisfying the descending chain condition (DCC), the coefficients of $B$ belong to a finite set depending only on $\Ii$.
-The goal of this paper is to improve this result to its full generality for foliations in dimension $3$.
-To this end, we prove the following theorem:
+The goal of this paper is to prove the global ACC in its full generality for foliations in dimension $3$.

 \begin{thm} Let $\Ii\subset [0,1]$ be a DCC set.
 Then there exists a finite set $\Ii_0\subset\Ii$ satisfying the following.
 Let $(X,\Ff,B)$ be a projective lc foliated triple of dimension $\leq 3$ such that $K_{\Ff}+B\equiv 0$ and $B\in\Ii$ (i.e. the coefficients of $B$ belong to $\Ii$).
 Then $B\in\Ii_0$. \end{thm}